Fucloud233/rust-project/README.md

 ## Usage

+> **Notice: this extension may not work properly due to `rust-analyzer`, but we will fix this problem as soon as possible.**

 Make sure to install `rust-analyzer` extension first, otherwise our extension won't work.

 And then, you should set `sysroot` in extension settings.